Mberic/signature/README.md

+# SigNature
 ## About
-This project uses the Pose Animator library[1] to produce an NFT when 1 actor interacts with 1 or more actors.
+This project (SigNature) uses the Pose Animator library[1] to produce an NFT when 1 actor interacts with 1 or more actors.
 The NFT acts as an acknowledgment of the interaction.
 Interaction can mean various things:

 - Meeting a certain actor ( perhaps a famous individual )
 - Receipt of something ( a digital certificate for course completion )